 As at March 2021, while the world is talking energy transition, Nigeria's economy is heavily reliant on crude oil and natural gas.
-In fact, being one of the world largest producers, the country still battles fuel scarcity and only about 40% of the population has access to electricity with many dependent on power generators.
+In fact, being one of the world largest producers, the country still battles fuel scarcity with a little over half of the population having access to electricity and many dependent on power generators.

 The gravity of this situation becomes even more clear when we considered the industrial sector being impacted because production cost is high.
 Manufacturers spends about N2 billion weekly on fuelling generators, that is a whooping (depending on today's rate) $5 million.
 So clearly, there is an energy crisis.
 This is more disturbing when you begin to read reports of projected population growth, meaning that electricity demand is expected to increase further.